Gerald Allen (politician)

 Gerald H. Allen (born February 8, 1950) is a Republican lawmaker in the Alabama Senate.
-He previously served in the Alabama House of Representatives.
+Before that he was a member of the Alabama House of Representatives.

 Early life

 Gerald H. Allen was born on February 8, 1950, in Tuscaloosa, Alabama.

 Career

 Allen was first elected to the Alabama House in 1994.

 Allen defeated incumbent Phil Poole, a Democrat, in the 2010 elections to the Alabama Senate.
 In 2011, Allen proposed a bill to ban Sharia law.
 He sponsored a 2014 amendment to the Alabama Constitution banning "foreign law".

 In 2017, Allen sponsored a bill for the Alabama Memorial Preservation Act to preserve historical Confederate monuments in Alabama.

 Personal life

 Allen is the father of incumbent Secretary of State of Alabama and former state representative Wes Allen.
 Both made history for being the first father and son to serve at the same time in the Alabama legislature when Wes Allen was elected to the House in 2018.